codesport/admin-panel/README.md

 ## JavaScript Versioning

-React uses ESCM Script version 6, known as ES6 for shot.
-ES6 brings new features to JavaScript that are used in traditional languages such as C and python.
-For the purpose of this tutorial, we will focus on the newly added `const` and `let` keywords as well as support for arrow funtions.
+React uses ESCM Script version 6 which is abbreviated as ES6.
+ES6 brings new features to JavaScript that are common traditional objected oriented languages such as C, Java, and Python.
+For the purpose of this tutorial, we will focus on the newly added `const` and `let` keywords as well as support for arrow funtions `() =>`.

 ### let